Matrix831/WifiFishPortal/README.md

+EvilPortalLab

-EvilPortalLab - Wi-Fi Captive Portal Tool
+A Python toolkit for launching Wi-Fi Captive Portal attacks.

+                          ⚠️ ETHICAL USE ONLY ⚠️
-Disclaimer: This tool is intended for authorized security testing and educational purposes ONLY.
+This tool is intended for authorized security testing and educational purposes.
 Using this tool on networks without explicit permission is illegal and unethical.
 The developer assumes no liability for misuse.

-EvilPortalLab is a Python-based tool for creating a "Fake" Wi-Fi Access Point (AP) and launching a captive portal.
-It is designed for penetration testing and red-teaming exercises to simulate Wi-Fi-based social engineering attacks.
+WifiFishPortal is a powerful toolkit for penetration testers and red teams to simulate Wi-Fi social engineering attacks.
+It automates the creation of a "Fake" Access Point (AP) and a captive portal.

-When a target connects to the AP, this tool uses dnsmasq and iptables to redirect all web traffic (HTTP) to a local web server (the captive portal), which can be used to serve custom landing pages.
+When a target connects, the tool hijacks their web traffic using dnsmasq and iptables, redirecting all HTTP requests to your custom-built landing page.

-Features
+✨ Features

-Fake AP Creation: Broadcasts a custom SSID using hostapd.
+Fake AP Creation: Broadcasts any custom SSID (e.g., "Free_Airport_WiFi") using hostapd.

-WPA2 Support: Can create an open network or a WPA2-protected network.
+WPA2 Support: Creates either an Open network or a secure WPA2-protected one.

-Captive Portal: Redirects all HTTP traffic to a local portal.
+Full Captive Portal: Intelligently redirects all HTTP traffic to your local portal.

-DNS Catch-All: Intercepts and responds to all DNS queries, forcing clients to the portal.
+DNS Catch-All: Intercepts and responds to all DNS queries, forcing clients to your page even if they type a domain name.

-Network Isolation: Uses iptables to prevent clients on the fake AP from accessing the upstream network or other clients.
+Client Isolation: iptables rules prevent clients from accessing the real network or other devices on the AP.

-Easy Configuration: Manages settings via a config.json file.
+Easy Configuration: Manage all settings from a simple config.json file.

-Interface Detection: Automatically scans for and helps configure wireless interfaces.
+Auto-Interface Scan: Detects and helps you select the right wireless adapter.

-Dependencies
+🛠️ Dependencies

-This tool is designed for Linux and relies on several external system utilities:
+This tool is built for Linux and requires several key utilities:

 python3